glasnt/talks/2017_10_Constellation/Bees.podium/slides.md

 ???

 So here's the mockup of the app.
-We have a field where we enter the temp in F, and then a field which shows us the temp in C. Press the buttom, and the value is calculated and placed in the C field.
+We have a field where we enter the temp in degress farenheight, and then a field which shows us the temp in degrees celcius.
+Press the buttom, and the value is calculated and placed in the celcius field.

 So we know what we want our app to do, but how do we go about writing it?